 Our intention is that children at Pennington Infant School experience a rich and varied diet of music that includes music from across the globe and through history, up until the present day.
 Our children will develop a sense of musicality, enjoyment and appreciation of music by experiencing a music curriculum, which builds on prior knowledge and skills and enables them to gain musical independence.
 By the end of Key Stage One every child will have been given the opportunity to perform in front of an audience and will have gained the confidence required to do this.

 We will achieve the above by implementing a curriculum that offers our children the opportunity to use tuned and un-tuned percussion instruments and ensures that, as a minimum, the National Curriculum and Early Years Foundation Stage Curriculum requirements are followed.
-To enable this we use a mixture of Music Express, Hampshire Music Service and visiting musicians.
+To enable this we utilise the resources available to us from Hampshire Music Service.
 Where possible, our music curriculum will complement our topic in order to provide a purpose for our children’s learning.
 Our children’s music learning will be incorporated in each year group’s half termly Family Celebration; providing our children with the opportunity to perform to an audience.

-Singing assemblies will take place weekly and will provide the whole school with opportunities to learn new songs and enjoy singing as a whole school community.
+Singing takes place weekly as part of our Collective Reflection and will provide the whole school with opportunities to learn new songs and enjoy singing as a whole school community.
+Our school choir was halted due to COVID-19 restrictions, but we are keen to get this up and running again soon.
 At various times throughout the year, every child in Key Stage One will have the opportunity to join the school’s choir and learn additional songs.
-Our school choir will perform in the local community such as the local pre-schools, care homes, library and annual celebrations including the local Christmas Fair.
-On occasions, the choir will perform with the choir from Pennington Junior School, and where possible, Priestlands Academy. .
+Our intention is that the school choir will perform in the local community such as the local pre-schools, care homes, library and annual celebrations including the local Christmas Fair.
+We are keen to reinstate that, on occasion, the choir will perform with the choir from Pennington Junior School, and where possible, Priestlands Academy. .

 The impact of our music curriculum will result in our children feeling confident to embrace and enjoy any music opportunity that they are presented with as they move into the next stage of their learning.
 They will have gained an appreciation of a range of music and will enjoy and respect the differences from different cultures and traditions.
 Our children will have developed a sense of musicality and musical independence which will help them develop into successful musicians, wherever possible.